samsondav/rihanna/README.md

 end
 ```

-2. Install with `mix deps.get`.
+Install with `mix deps.get`.

+### Step 2 - run the migration

-3. Add a migration to create your jobs table
+Add a migration to create your jobs table.

 Rihanna stores jobs in a table in your database.
 The default table name is "rihanna_jobs".

 #### Using Ecto

+The easiest way to create the database is with Ecto.
 Run `mix ecto.gen.migration create_rihanna_jobs` and make your migration look like this:

 ```elixir
 defmodule MyApp.CreateRihannaJobs do